snikch/jquery.dirtyforms/README.md

 **beforeRefire.dirtyforms**: Raised before the original event is refired after a user chooses to leave the page.

 **beforeunload.dirtyforms**: Non-cancelable event, raised prior leaving the page which may happen either as result of user selection if forms were dirty, or due to a normal page exit of no changes were made.

+**bind.dirtyforms**: Raised before event binding (the first time that `.dirtyForms()` is called), allowing customization of event handlers.
+A common usage is to interoperate with IFrames.
+See [Customizing Event Handlers](#customizing-event-handlers) for details.

 -----